Johams800/DesiChamak-Webapp/README.md

 # Django Simple E-Commerce Website with Payment

-This is a simple e-commerce website built with Django (Python) and PayPal is added as payment processor.
+This e-commerce website is built using Python and Django framework.

 ## Features of this Project